DEXA Body Composition & BMD Scans

 Follow-up scans are used to validate your intervention.

-common intervention validations here at the clinic include:
+common validation studies we do here at the clinic include:

 Intermittent fasting